hippo11/cko-payment-demo/README.md

 ### 5. Partial + Full refunds
 - `POST /payments/{id}/refunds` supports refunding less than or equal the full captured amount, tested against a live sandbox transaction.

+### 6. other flows
+- void auth
+- recurring: MIT and CIT using terminal curl cmd ONLY because no time to implement
+- incremental auth (optional)

 ## What's Intentionally Out of Scope